RajputSingh7/DUOSL-by-Adhyan-Pratap-Singh/README.md

 In order to access the unity project, download it from the link https://drive.google.com/file/d/1KJp7J1eeIs8UlLYECQdOA1iHIys7j26k/view?usp=drive_link

 For video on how to use the application.
-The video link:
+Mic was not working The video link: https://drive.google.com/file/d/1ovHDKI4Fin8faG_0SHUKqkP9t0F7lST7/view?usp=sharing
 In order to access the final application.
 1. Go to Build
 2. Run the file Duosl BYOP.exe